 Starting a yacht charter business sounds appealing - spending your days on a luxury yacht, cruising to exotic locales, and hanging out with "the rich and famous".
-While there are many benefits to running your own business, especially when it coincides with your passion of boating, in the end, it's still a job - and requires a lot of work.
-A lot!
+While there are many benefits to running your own business, especially when it coincides with your boating passion, in the end, it's still a job - and requires a lot of work.
+A. Lot.
+Of.
+Work!

-In addition to the basic principles which apply to establishing and running any business, there are issues impacting the world of boating which also need to be factored in to your decisions.
+In addition to the basic principles which apply when establishing and running any business, there are issues impacting the world of boating which must also be factored in to your decisions.

 Who's your customer, and what do they want?

-Research your customer requirements first - then get a boat that suits their needs.
+There's an often misquoted movie saying - "build it and [they] will come".
+This is NOT true in the world of yacht chartering.
+Research your customer requirements first - and then get a boat that suits their needs.

 If you want to appeal to companies for corporate meetings at sea, you'll need a high-end yacht with enough cabins to accommodate all guests (and their families) plus a large board-room type set-up.
-Those requirements may be vastly different that a family who wants to spend the day celebrating Grandma's 90th birthday, or a couple who want complete privacy for a romantic honeymoon get-away.
-This isn't an industry where "build it and they will come".
-Your boat needs to meet the exact requirements of your customers or they'll take their business elsewhere.
+Corporate requirements will be vastly different from those of a family who want to spend the day celebrating Grandma's 90th birthday, or a couple who want complete privacy for a romantic honeymoon get-away.
+This isn't an industry where people will take whatever yacht you have to offer.
+Your boat (or boats) must satisfy your customers' requirements (and budget) or they'll take their business elsewhere.

 Different jurisdictions have different requirements for charter boats and charter businesses.
 Crossing borders can complicate matters.
-Make sure you know where your potential clientele want to travel, as that may also define specifications for your vessel.
+Make sure you know where your potential clientele want to travel, as that may also impact the specifications for your vessel.